CopernicaMarketingSoftware/Documentation/Publisher/en/database-introduction.md

 to prevent invalid data from entering your system or sending out unintended mailings.

 ## More information

-The following articles will help you build and maintain a database.
+There is a lot to know about databases, which is why we have documented everything you need to know thoroughly.
+The following articles will help you build, maintain and export your databases.

 ### Configuration